mvolkmann/blog/src/terminal-tips.md

 It would be much more convenient if you could enter a command that would kill the process that is listening on a given port.
 You can with `klp 3000`!

+Define the following alias in your shell configuration file.

 ```bash
 alias klp="kill-listening-process"